 Thermal generators' fuel arrangements are often complex, including the use of multiple contracts or arrangements.
-When forming a Price-Quantity Pair, a Market Participant can use its marginal (incremental) fuel-input price, or the highest fuel-input-cost that it expects to incur under its fuel purchase arrangements for the respective quantities (of fuel consumption) in that
+When forming a Price-Quantity Pair, a Market Participant can use its marginal (incremental) fuel-input price, or the highest fuel-input-cost that it expects to incur under its fuel purchase arrangements for the respective quantities (of fuel consumption) in that Price-Quantity Pair.
+However, this cost must be backed by prudent forecast of its expected fuel use.

-For example, refer to AER, 2023, Gas markets in eastern Australia, State of the Energy Market 2022, p.
+&lt;sup>25 For example, refer to AER, 2023, Gas markets in eastern Australia, State of the Energy Market 2022, p.
 121, (online).